 7.23 Parish Precept income is collected by the Council on behalf of the Saddleworth and Shaw and Crompton Parish Councils.
 These precepts are included on the Council Tax bills of properties falling within these parish areas.
 The revenue collected is for the benefit of each parish and thus has no impact on the financial projections presented in this report.
-The revised 2020/21 Parish Precepts and the 2020/21 growth in the tax base for both parishes produces an increase of £0.002m which increases the total parish precepts to a value of £0.280m.
+The revised 2020/21 Parish Precepts and the 2020/21 growth in the tax base for both parishes produces an increase of £0.013m which increases the total parish precepts to a value of £0.291m (see later in the report for detail).